roselmamendes/roselmamendes.github.io/contributing.md

 ## Deploy

 With Github Pages, `git push` the folder /blog and configure the repository to use the folder /blog to publish the blog.

+To publish in Github Pages, run `sh cli/blog.sh publicar`.
+It will use the pelican' publishconf to build the folder blog.